EveryoneDestroysTheWorld/design/standards/game-modes/stage-maker/mechanics/building.md

 * RightSurface
 * TopSurface

+## Modifiable part attributes
-The player can also change the part's durability, which defines how much damage the part can take before getting "wrecked".
+Stage creators can change the durability levels of their parts, which defines how much damage the part can take before getting [destroyed](/standards/game-modes/turf-war/mechanics/destroyed-parts.md).

 <!-- ### Smooth modeling
 The player can union, negate, intersect, and separate parts.  -->

-### Action history
+## Action history
 The player can undo and redo recent actions.
 When the player undoes something and does a new action, the redo history will be deleted.

 ## Zones